coreos/torus/docs/admin-guide.md

 #### Attach a block volume

 ``
-torusblock nbd VOLUME_NAME [NBD_DEVICE]
+torusblk nbd VOLUME_NAME [NBD_DEVICE]
 ``

 NBD_DEVICE is optional.
 Other options for serving or attaching a block device may appear here in the future.

-`torusblock nbd` will block until it recieves a signaL, which will disconnect the volume from the device.
+`torusblk nbd` will block until it recieves a signal, which will disconnect the volume from the device.
 It's recommended to run this under an init process if you wish to detach it from your terminal.

 #### Mount/format a block volume

-Once attached to a device (which is reported when `torusblock nbd` starts), it works like any block device; so standard tools like `mkfs` and `mount` will work.
+Once attached to a device (which is reported when `torusblk nbd` starts), it works like any block device; so standard tools like `mkfs` and `mount` will work.

 ### Modify my cluster